PacketAnglers/lubrizol-poc-avd-atd/README.md

 ## STEP #2 - Clone Necessary Repos

 - Change working directory.
-Following commands will be executed from here.
+The following commands will be executed from here.

 ``` bash
 cd labfiles